 Instructions

 - Boil sushi rice as per instructions on the packaging.
-Once cooked, let the rice cool down slightly and add rice vinegar.
+Once cooked, let the rice cool down and add rice vinegar.
 Stir well to combine.

 - Cut the cucumber, radish, and avocado into very thin slices.